Protocol Lending Guide 2025: Complete Guide

 - Interest Rates: Variable rates from 0.5% to 15% depending on asset and utilisation

-- Safety Features: Insurance fund, decentralized governance, battle-tested smart contracts
+- Safety Features: Insurance fund, decentralised governance, battle-tested smart contracts

 2. Compound